 Throughout these alarm codes, the lunar module systems operated normally on its imaginary descent.
 Two more codes flashed and with precious seconds ticking away, Bales reached a decision.
 Flight Director Gene Kranz heard through his headset, “I've got a bunch of computer alarms.
 Abort the landing.”

 When the MIT wizards who designed the guidance software analyzed the data, they determined the error codes were not mission-critical.
-The computer could not process some of the lower priority data fast enough.
+The computer could not process some lower priority data fast enough.
 If the codes did not continually repeat, the mission could proceed.
-The final simulation should have ended that day with the stand-in astronauts on the moon.
+The final simulation should have ended with the stand-in astronauts on the moon.

-Two truths are self evident about this sequence of events: Having as much detail as possible within immediate grasp will lead to better results, and if you ever happen to be in need of a flight director, hire someone with the stature of a Gene Kranz.
+Two truths are self-evident about this sequence of events: Having as much detail as possible within immediate grasp will lead to better results, and if you ever happen to be in need of a flight director, hire someone with the stature of Gene Kranz.

 With his flattop haircut, trademark white vests (his wife, Marta, always provided them emblazoned with the current mission's patch), and the demeanor of a marine drill instructor, Gene Kranz had become the face of NASA.
 Mentored by the father of mission control operations, Chris Kraft, and tempered by his time in the Air Force, he had the ability to mold his young flight controllers into a team who believed in themselves.
 Note the emphasis on young.
 Older engineers passed on the jobs believing the mission doomed to fail.